hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

   Howard Gruber.
 In *Aesthetics in Science*, ed.
 Judith Weschler.
 A beautiful essay about scientific imagery, intuition, and the aesthetics of complexity.
-  I think the blancmange shows us that mathematicians are not immune to the charms of the complex.
+  I think the fascination of the blancmange and other "pathological" examples is related to this aesthetic.
 - [**_A Mathematician's Apology_**](https://www.math.ualberta.ca/mss/misc/A%20Mathematician%27s%20Apology.pdf)
   (1940), G. H. Hardy.
 The classic apologia for pure mathematics.
 - [**_Problems in General Physics_**](https://archive.org/details/IrodovProblemsInGeneralPhysics)
   (1981), Igor Irodov.
-A concise, Soviet-school introduction to physics.
+A concise, Soviet-style introduction to physics.
 - **_Out of the Labyrinth_** (2007), Ellen and Robert Kaplan.
 A playful
   book about the Harvard maths circle, with a very similar philosophy of maths teaching via